A Routine Procedure Changed This Athlete's Life Forever

 Do you have any advice for people who may see you as an inspirational figure?

-"I think that the biggest thing I’ve realised in my own journey is, you’re stronger than you realise.
+"I think that the biggest thing I’ve realized in my own journey is, you’re stronger than you realize.
 And I say that because there’s so many people that will tell me, ‘I don’t know how you do it.’
 Or, ‘If that happened to me, I wouldn’t be able to do it.’

 Video: Watch Mallory open messages from her family and loved ones, in a Hello From Home campaign video shared exclusively with Refinery29.